GoogleCloudPlatform/snapshot-debugger/README.md

 ```

 Note: The information printed by the `init` command can be accessed from within
 your Firebase project.
-It’s safe to run the `python3 -m snapshot_dbg_cli init
+It’s safe to run the `snapshot-dbg-cli init
 --use-default-rtdb` command multiple times to view this information.

 ## Set up Snapshot Debugger in your Google Cloud project